palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-You can access all of the fields found in the JSON dictionary for each homicide are available by adding a ``.`` after the object.
-Try it by printing the last name.
+That's good, but hardly informative.
+How do we start printing out the contents of the data?
+The fields in the JSON dictionary for each homicide are available by adding a ``.`` after the object.
+For instance, here's how to print the contents of the ``last_name`` field.

 .. code-block:: jinja
     :emphasize-lines: 3